On the Power Saving in High-Speed Ethernet-based Networks for Supercomputers and Data Centers: Background

 \subsubsection{PerfBound}

 }{}

-The main inconvenience of the PDT technique is the criteria for choosing a value and its generalization to all network ports.
+The main drawback of PDT is selecting an appropriate timer value and generalizing it for all ports.
 The former depends on the application and would require prior execution for inactivity profiling.
 This would be useful if the inactivity periods of the ports could be estimated beforehand.
 However, they depend on multiple factors, such as task mapping and the number of processors on the nodes, which affect the traffic pattern.
-In a production environment, the values would have to be set depending on the application.
+In a production environment, the values would have to be fine-tuned for an application.
 The latter issue of PDT is that inactivity periods differ between all ports.
 This can be caused by network topology or task scheduling.
 The topology determines the average and maximum hop count for packets between a source and destination, both by the layout of network elements and the routing algorithm.
 In fact, the higher the hop count, the larger the overhead due to port transitions.

 Due to these limitations, ports should establish their own ${t}_{PDT}$ value, based on previous network activity.
 To solve this issue, Saravanan proposed PerfBound~\cite{perfbound}.
-The basis of PerfBound is forming a histogram on each port with the inactivity periods so that port can calculate its particular ${t}_{PDT}$ at any given moment in a way that degradation is bound.
+The basis of PerfBound is forming a histogram on each port with the inactivity periods so that the port can calculate its particular ${t}_{PDT}$ at any given moment in a way that degradation is bound.
 PerfBound also requires every port to store (or calculate) the distance in hops of any packet, given a destination.
-It uses one counter per possible distance value to calculate the average distance of previous packets.
 In this way, we can quantify the possible degradation of a packet due to the powering up of multiple ports along its route.